 Implements of husbandry are required to display a Slow-Moving Vehicle (SMV) Emblem to the rear at any time they are operated on a public road-day or night.
-Since 2004, all SMV emblems in use in the State of Illinois have had to meet or exceed the specifications and mounting requirements established by the American Society of Agricultural & Biological Engineers (ASABE) in standard S276.5.
+SMV emblems in use in the State of Illinois have to meet or exceed the specifications and mounting requirements established by the American Society of Agricultural & Biological Engineers (ASABE) in standard S276.5.